 Realistically, if you have a domain name, you could get a site up in a few hours if you were well versed, but if you’re starting out cold with just some plans and no knowledge, this may not be your best option.

 So how hard is it to build a website?

 That all comes down to your timeline and threshold for airing knowledge.
 In this day and age, you or your business need to have an email address and an online presence.
 So anything is better than nothing, but anything isn’t always the best.

 As a business owner, if you’re willing to put in the work, the open-source options are the best all-around choices for flexibility and customization.

-If you have some extra time and want to sell something and don’t mind a steep price tag for simplicity, Shopify is a great option.
+If you have some extra time and want to sell something in an online store and don’t mind a steep price tag for simplicity, Shopify is a great option with decent web hosting.

 If you like to tinker and don’t mind flying blind, SquareSpace is the best all-around option for content management and basic ecom with custom domain names.

 If you just want a gorgeous site that you don’t have to worry about anything… web design, web dev, building an online store, web host, the theme, upkeep, setting up Google analytics… and more.
 Just let us know, we’re WordPress experts and have recommendations on other platforms as well!
 We’d love to build your next professional website.

 For 15+ years now Adam has helped business brand, plan, and grow.